 Did you get a headache as soon as I used the word “hosting”?
 If so, I apologize.
 You’ll probably be much better off using an online store builder.
 These handle just about all the logistics for you, with features designed for adding products to your site, built-in shopping carts, and even help with things like shipping and taxes in most cases.

 The most popular option is Shopify.
 Bigcommerce is its strongest competitor, though as its name suggests, it’s targeted more at established businesses than at individuals.
 There are also other options if you’re willing to dig around on the web.

 How Much Will It Cost?

-As of January 2016, both Shopify and Bigcommerce charge about $30 a month for their basic stores, which are all that a small business needs.
-That means you’ll have to pay at least $360 per year for their services.
+As of April 2018, both Shopify and Bigcommerce charge about $30 a month for their basic stores, which are all a small business needs.
+That means you’ll have to pay at least $360~ per year for their services.
 You’ll also end up paying a few extra dollars here and there for things like your domain name and possibly a few add-ons, so $400 per year is the lowest I would expect to pay.

 If you’re willing to shell out a lot of extra cash, you might be able to pay someone to set up your store.
 For example, you can hire Shopify Experts to take care of the whole process.
 Just be warned that their prices start at $500.